haerien/intracranial-hemorrhage-detection/README.md

    * Find the public IP of your task, add port "8000" to the end of it and start using.

 ### Usage

-  * Upload an Image
-    Navigate to the web application and use the upload feature to submit a medical image.
+  * Navigate to the web application and use the upload feature to submit a medical image.
-  * Get Predictions
-    After uploading, the model will process the image and return the type of brain hemorrhage detected.
+  * After uploading, the model will process the image and return the type of brain hemorrhage detected.

 ### Contributing
   Feel free to open issues or submit pull requests if you have improvements or bug fixes.